There are lots of opportunities to develop your skills and experience engineering while you're at school. We’ve listed some of these below.

 For university students:

-Formula Student is run by the Institution of Mechanical Engineers.
+This is run by the Institution of Mechanical Engineers.
 Each team is tasked to produce a prototype for a single-seat race car for autocross or sprint racing, and present it to a hypothetical manufacturing firm.
-Find out more

-For young people aged 5 – 19, this is your chance to ask scientists and engineers anything you want!
+For young people aged 5-19, this is your chance to ask scientists and engineers anything you want!
 Research your question, put it to a scientist or engineer, write the interview and submit it for a range of prizes.
 It's free to enter.
-Find out more about the Leaders Award.

 CREST Award scheme

 For young people aged 11-19, the CREST award scheme provides the opportunity to explore science, technology, engineering and maths through exciting projects.
-Registration fees apply - find out more on the CREST Awards website.
+Registration fees apply.

 The Smallpeice Trust